Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Additional Method Details

-\paragraph{Foreground reference and focus distance.} Since EXIF data rarely includes an explicit $S_1$, we approximate it by taking the median depth of the nearest portion of the foreground region.
-When the foreground depth range is small, we treat the entire foreground at a single $S_1$ to ensure a fully sharp subject.
-Consequently, both in-the-wild lens blur data and our synthetic disparity-driven defocus share a unified $K$ scale, enabling reliable depth-of-field conditioning across diverse real and synthetic images.
+Since EXIF data rarely includes an explicit focus distance $S_1$, we approximate it by taking the median depth of the nearest portion of the foreground region.
+When the foreground depth range is small, we treat the entire foreground at a single $S_1$ to ensure a sharp subject.